Santa Ana Pueblo: Economy

-The people of Santa Ana Pueblo participate in a mixed economy, with many travelling to jobs outside of the Pueblo lands.
+The people of Santa Ana Pueblo participate in a mixed economy, with many traveling to jobs outside of the Pueblo lands.

 The Pueblo operates the Santa Ana Star Casino and is the site of the Hyatt Regency Tamaya Resort & Spa.
 The Pueblo owns and operates two championship golf courses, Santa Ana Golf Club and Twin Warriors Golf Club.
-They also run arts & crafts, gardening and cooking enterprises.
+They also run arts and crafts, gardening and cooking enterprises.

 In 2022, Tesla leased Santa Ana tribal land to build a new service and delivery center, something that they cannot do on non-Federal-jurisdiction land in the state due to New Mexico legislation requiring the use of automobile dealers as intermediaries in selling cars to consumers, something Tesla has been unwilling to do.
-The store is expected to open in May 2023 and will be five times larger than the first New Mexico Tesla facility on tribal land, a 7000 sqft service center built the previous year in Nambe.
+The store opened in 2023 and is five times larger than the first New Mexico Tesla facility on tribal land, a 7000 sqft service center built the previous year in Nambe.